hluk/CopyQ/docs/scripting-api.rst

        rgba(255,255,0,0.5)
        bg - #000099

-.. js:data:: mimeOutputTab (application/x-copyq-output-tab)
+.. js:data:: mimeOutputTab

    Name of the tab where to store new item.
+Value: 'application/x-copyq-output-tab'.

    The clipboard data will be stored in tab with this name after all automatic commands are run.